-If you’ve been watching and reading the news, then you are probably aware of the COVID-19 (Coronavirus).
+If you’ve been watching and reading the news, then you are probably aware of COVID-19 (Coronavirus).

 A disease that started in China late last year, the Coronavirus has been spreading fast around the world.
-This infectious disease has not only killed people in a short period of time, but it has been causing fear worldwide.
+This infectious disease has not only killed people in a short period, but it has been causing fear worldwide.

 The Coronavirus is an infectious disease that was caused by a new virus that had never been identified in humans before.

 COVID-19 is a lot like the flu with similar symptoms that causes respiratory illness.
 Some of these symptoms are coughing, fever, and in more severe cases, pneumonia.

 Why should we be worried?

 Within 2 months, the Coronavirus has caused more than 80,000 illnesses.
 Not only that, but the disease has killed a lot of people within a few months.

 According to the CDC, the death rate of those who have been infected with the flu during flu season is 0.05%, while the Chinese CDC research shows that the fatality rate of the Coronavirus in China is 2.3%.